 Technically, our two partners in Portugal (one manufactures rubber soles and parts and the other assembles them) were won over by the project and were highly responsive in developing it and found solutions.
 Internally, both TBS and Groupe Eram management supported the project.
 Everything was therefore possible and speeded up the project’s implementation.

 Lastly, the positive response that the product received in trade fairs and social networks, and its presence next to Nike and Salomon footwear amongst the latest trends identified by WGSM, enabled us to draw the attention of younger consumers, who are receptive to eco-design.
 This is an important economic lever.

 Are you looking at ways to improve?

 For the 2020 spring/summer collection we had one RESOURCE model (4 references for men and 3 for women).
 Another one was planned for winter 2020 and another two for the summer of 2021 for other product categories.

 Our current footwear contains 70% recycled materials.
-Our aim is that by the summer of 2021 this will 100%, with, of course, 100% being recyclable too.
+Our goal is that by the 2021s summer this will be 100%, while aiming to maximize the product's end of life recyclability.
 We’re working on numerous core themes within our approach and we’re also working on footwear based on eco-designed materials other than rubber.

 Thank you Laurent Merceron, R&D Manager, Design Office at TBS.